 Who founded Chime?

-Chime was co-founded in 2012 by Chris Britt (CEO) and Ryan King (CTO).
-Both remain in their leadership roles following the IPO.
+Chime was co-founded in 2012 by Chris Britt (CEO) and Ryan King (co-founder and director).
+Both remain involved following the IPO, Britt as chief executive and King on the board.

 The most prominent pre-IPO institutional investors are Sequoia Capital, SoftBank Vision Fund, Tiger Global Management, DST Global, General Atlantic, Dragoneer Investment Group, and Coatue Management.
+In voting terms, however, the founders hold the most power: Chris Britt and Ryan King together control roughly three-quarters of the vote through a dual-class share structure.
 Current post-IPO ownership percentages are disclosed in Chime's SEC filings.
-The founders retain stakes that are similarly reported in public filings.

 How did Chime's valuation change over time?

 Chime reached a peak private valuation of $25 billion in August 2021 during the fintech boom.
 The valuation declined significantly during the 2022–2023 downturn.
-The company went public in June 2025 at approximately $11 billion, and its market cap stood at roughly $7.36 billion as of March 2026.
+The company went public in June 2025 at approximately $11 billion, and its market cap stood at roughly $7.97 billion, with shares near $21, as of July 2026.

 Does Chime have a banking license?